wfailla/un-orchestrator/orchestrator/README_COMPILE.md

   * Bind Ethernet device to IGB UIO module (bind all the ethernet interfaces that you want to use)

-Let's now launch the DPDK setup script:
+Let's now launch the DPDK setup script (note that the library has been downloaded togher with xDPd, and it is located at xdpd/libs/dpdk):

 	$ cd ../libs/dpdk/tools
 	$ sudo ./setup.sh